 A helicopter’s Maximum Gross Weight is the heaviest a helicopter can be to lift into the air.
 It is set by the manufacturer during aircraft certification and is usually set to keep the aircraft within structural integrity, and/or maintain control during regular or emergency flight maneuvers.

-Some aircraft has two maximum gross weights:
+Some aircraft have two maximum gross weights:

 - Internal Max Gross Weight – This is usually a lower value and is when cargo and passengers are carried inside the aircraft.